bluefireteam/audioplayers/doc/audio_cache.md

     player.play('explosion.mp3');
 ```

-This will play the `explosion.mp3` file in your projects `asset` folder.
+This will play the `explosion.mp3` file in your project's `asset` folder.

 The file structure would be something like this: